flatt-security/shisho/docs/content/learn-shisho/02-rule.md

 ### Invalid Pattern Expression

 You can select **either** single or multiple patterns.
-Your code cannot have both expressions.
+Your rule cannot have both expressions.

 ```yaml